carbon-language/carbon-lang/llvm/docs/Lexicon.rst

 **BB Vectorization**
     Basic-Block Vectorization

+**BDCE**
+    Bit-tracking dead code elimination.
+Some bit-wise instructions (shifts, ands, ors, etc.) "kill" some of their input bits -- that is, they make it such that those bits can be either zero or one without affecting control or data flow of a program.
+The BDCE pass removes instructions that only compute these dead bits.

 **BURS**
     Bottom Up Rewriting System --- A method of instruction selection for code generation.
 An example is the `BURG